Why is my heat transfer vinyl peeling after washing

 By using iron

-Will the iron fall off when washing letters?
+Will the iron on vinyl for shirts fall off when washing letters?